JimWid/AI_Rubiks_Cube_Solver/README.md

 # Known Limitations and Tips for Best Performance
 #### Lighting Conditions:
 The model performs best in well-lit environments.
-Poor lighting, excessive shadows, or glare can reduce detection accuracy.
+Poor lighting, excessive shadows, or glare can reduce detection on cube and color accuracy.
 #### Background Clutter:
 A plain, contrasting background behind the Rubik's Cube can improve detection reliability.
 #### Object Distance and Angle: